TPL-protocol/tpl-contracts/README.md

 }
 ```

 Under this scheme, handling the management of signing keys in an effective manner takes on critical importance.
-Validators can specify an address associated with a signing key, which the jurisdiction will enforce via `ecrecover` using opennzeppelin's `ECRecovery` library.
+Validators can specify an address associated with a signing key, which the jurisdiction will enforce via `ecrecover` using OpenZeppelin's [ECRecovery library]() (with direct [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) support also under consideration).
 Management of keys and revokations can then be handled seperately (potentially via a validator contract, which would not be able to sign approvals due to the lack of an associated private key on contracts) from the actual signing of attribute approvals.
 If a signing key is then lost or compromised, the validator can modify the key, which will invalidate any unsubmitted attribtue approvals signed using the old key, but any existing attributes issued using the old key will remain valid.

 *__NOTE:__ a requirement not currently included in TPL but under active consideration is the submission of a* `bytes proof` *field when modifying a key - there is a requirement for signing keys to be unique so that they point back to a specific validator, which creates an opportunity for existing validators to set their "signing key" as the address of a contract under consideration for addition as a new validator, blocking the addition of said validator, as the signing key is initially set to the validator's address.
 Requiring a signature proving that the validator controls the associated private key would prevent this admittedly obscure attack.*